-- 4) Selection of control configuration: Structure of the subcontrollers that interconnect the above variables. - 5) Selection of controller type (control law specification, e.g., PIDcontrol, LQG, etc.)
+5. Selection of controller type (control law specification, e.g. PID-control, LQG, etc.)

 Most industrial control systems are hierarchically structured with at least two layers.
 In the lower (secondary, regulatory) control layer, we have local control of the selected secondary controlled variables y_2 .
 The controllers at this level are in most cases single-input-single-output (SISO) controllers.
 The reference values (r_2) for these secondary variables are degrees of freedom (inputs) for the upper (primary, master, supervisory) control layer which deals with the control of the primary outputs y_1 .
 The primary control layer may use multivariable or decentralized controller.
-The relative gain array (RGA) [2] is a simple and popular tool for evaluating whether to use multivariable control, and to assist in the possible selection of input-output pairings for decentralized control.
+The relative gain array (RGA) (Bristol, 1966) is a simple and popular tool for evaluating whether to use multivariable control, and to assist in the possible selection of input-output pairings for decentralized control.
 Specifically, pairing on negative steady-state RGA-elements should be avoided, because otherwise the sign of the steady-state gain will change if a loop is somehow taken out of service, which leads to instability if the loop contains integral action.
-However, this note deals with the input-output pairing problem for the secondary control layer, with focus on stabilizing control.
-Here the RGA is not usually a very useful tool, because: 1) interactions in this layer are usually small; 2) stabilizing loops are not taken out of service; and 3) output performance is not an important issue in this layer.
+However, this paper deals with the input-output pairing problem for the secondary control layer, with focus on stabilizing control.
+Here the RGA is not usually a very useful tool, because (i) interactions in this layer are usually small, (ii) stabilizing loops are not taken out of service, and (iii) output performance is not an important issue in this layer.